 I used both Perl and Python.
 Perl from 2004-2007 and Python from the beginning of 2009.
 All languages are nice and malleable to work with.
 I would abstain from making any comments on the OOP model of PERL since my understanding is most likely out-of-date now.

-Library-wise Python vs Perl also has a great number of libraries added by users.
-PERL certainly had an advantage in this regard in the early days of Python-you could find almost everything in their library repository CPAN, but I’m not sure if this advantage remains any more; I don’t think so.
+Library-wise, Python vs Perl also has a great number of libraries added by users.
+PERL certainly had an advantage in this regard in the early days of Python-you could find almost everything in their library repository CPAN, but I’m not sure if this advantage remains anymore; I don’t think so.

-Do I need to go deeper with Python, or learn Perl?
+Do I need to go deeper with Python or learn Perl?

-Mostly, this is a matter of opinion, but I would personally stick to Python.
+This is a matter of opinion, but I would personally stick to Python.
 Currently, it is much more in demand, and there are a lot of exciting things being done with it.
-At any given company, you are generally more likely to run into python, especially amongst startups.
+At any given company, you are generally more likely to run into Python, especially among startups.
 Besides, becoming an expert in a specific language is a good thing.

-As you have seen above we have given some of the significant differences between Python vs Perl.
-Both Python and Perl are good on their regard as per the applications they target, Python is a bit better over Perl as a first option for a beginner due to its easy and clean to understand code, on the other hand, Perl exceeds Python when it comes to string manipulation operations.
+As you have seen above, we have given some of the significant differences between Python vs Perl.
+Both Python and Perl are good in their regard as per the applications they target; Python is a bit better than Perl as a first option for a beginner due to its easy and clean-to-understand code; on the other hand, Perl exceeds Python when it comes to string manipulation operations.